dabao1955/kernel_build_action/tests/README.md

 Second, run `npm install` in tests directory.

-Finally, run `npm run chrck` or `node index.js` in tests directory.
+Finally, run `npm run check` or `node index.js` in tests directory.

 Such as: